-- Implement mechanisms to ensure people transition from homelessness as quickly as possible with the right support. - Deliver actions to assist those who are experiencing chronic homelessness, reflecting on the lessons learned both from the Strategic Review of Temporary Accommodation and the COVID-19 Homelessness Response. - Evaluate and extend the Complex Lives approach in Northern Ireland, subject to a successful evaluation. - Introduce flexible housing support options in terms of support intensity, duration and location which are responsive to needs and include a focus on transition periods (e.g. leaving care, hospital, prison) and using critical time intervention models in order to prevent homelessness; this should include appropriate protocols and joint working arrangements. - Increase the focus on sustaining tenancies ensuring that support is available for those who need it both in the social and private sectors.
+- Implement mechanisms to ensure people exit homelessness as quickly as possible with the right support. - Deliver the Chronic Homeless Action Plan reflecting on the lessons learned both from the Strategic Review of Temporary Accommodation and the COVID-19 Homelessness Response - Evaluate and extend the Complex Lives approach in Northern Ireland - Introduce flexible housing support options in terms of support intensity, duration and location which are responsive to needs and include a focus on transition periods (e.g. leaving care, hospital, prison) and using critical time intervention models in order to prevent homelessness; this should include appropriate protocols and joint working arrangements - Increase the focus on sustaining tenancies ensuring that support is available for those who need it both in the social and private sectors range of factors which impact on tenancy sustainment from a community perspective and explore community based models to prevent repeat homelessness